Canine Urinary Incontinence: Signs, Causes, Diagnosis & What to Do

 Treatment Of Canine Urinary Incontinence

-When the basis of incontinence is hormonal, the mainsteam medical approach is to treat it with a synthetic form of estrogen as a means of restoring stronger function to the sphincter muscle - the muscle involved in urination.
+When the basis of incontinence is hormonal, the mainstream medical approach is to treat it with a synthetic form of estrogen as a means of restoring stronger function to the sphincter muscle - the muscle involved in urination.

 When the cause of canine urinary incontinence stems from a urinary tract infection, the common treatment is to administer antibiotics.
 Pet owners can also encourage a dog suffering from UTI to drink more water which is helpful in flushing out harmful bacteria.